ezam0000/NeuroVista/Roadmap.md

    - Implement new features based on user feedback
    - Conduct periodic security audits and updates

 This detailed roadmap provides a comprehensive guide for developing the NeuroVista AI-powered health diagnostic assistant.
 It covers all aspects from initial development to post-launch support, with a focus on the AI-driven multi-solution diagnostic approach you described.
-Adjust timelines as needed based on your team's size and capabilities.
+Adjust timelines as needed based on your team's size and capabilities..